AJV009/meno_mood_hack/README.md

 - Memory Leak during build because of wrong dependencies.
 - Being my first App I actually spend a lot of time trying to figure out various things in Flutter Development.
 (An experienced developer can recreate this App within 1 day.)

-## TODO
+## TODO:
 - iOS binaries (need a MacBook for iOS Development)
 - Publish to Play Store and App Store
 - Voice Assitant in App for touchless interface
 - Smoother UI, Auto blog update, OTA update
 - Replace video player with Music player which plays from YouTube and More Mozart Effect Music
-- Decrease Splash Screen delays
+- Decrease Splash Screen delays and add a image
 - Replace JSON with Firebase
 - Use simple on-device SVM for prediction of other symtoms and complexities.
 (ML)
 - Fourms support (discuss and share experencies)
+- Voice analysis using Deep Learning (To detect emotion or feelings)

 ## Build and Install